 And of course, because I love its amazing soft floral scent it adds to linens!
 Find it in my natural Vanilla Lavender Linen Mist recipe too.

 30 ml lavender essential oil

 How to make Homemade Liquid Laundry Soap without Borax:

 In a large stockpot, bring 6 cups of water to a soft boil.
 Once the water begins to boil, turn off the burner and add baking soda and washing soda.
 Stir for two to four minutes to help dissolve the ingredients into the water.
 Next, add castile soap or Sal Suds.
 Combine by gently stirring to avoid too many bubbles.
 Last, add 30 ml lavender essential oil or one of your favorites.

 Pour into a large airtight container to store until use.
 As the soap sits, the mixture may form into a gel.
 The contents may settle to the bottom or clump.
 This is all normal, simply stir or give it a shake before use.
 I’ve noticed this happens in cooler temperatures.
 So in the winter try to keep in a warmer spot.

 How to Use

 Shake as needed before use.
-Add 2 tablespoons for HE (high efficiency) washing machines and 1/4 to 1/2 cup for traditional machines of Natural Lavender Liquid Laundry Soap per load.
+Add 2 tablespoons for HE (high efficiency) washing machines and 1/4 to 1/2 cup for traditional machines of Borax-Free Liquid Laundry Soap per load.
 Wash as normal.
 Any clumps will dissolve in the water of the washing machine and your clothes will come out smelling wonderfully fresh and clean!